Updated post: 17/11/18 | November 2018

 When & where did I go?

 I went for just over two weeks in March.
-This gave me enough time to marvel at the Perito Moreno Glacier, go hiking in the Lake District, get soaked at the Iguazu Falls and mooch around Buenos Aires for a decent chunk of time with a side trip to Colonia in Uruguay.
+This gave me enough time to marvel at the Perito Moreno Glacier in Patagonia, go hiking in the Lake District, get soaked at the Iguazu Falls and mooch around Buenos Aires for a decent chunk of time with a side trip to Colonia in Uruguay.

 I could have done this over a shorter time period.
 However, I was keen to build in some wiggle room in case of unforeseen incidents.
 It was also important for me to have time without a particular agenda.
 Too often when travelling, I have fallen into the trap of pinging from one ‘must-see’ site to another.
 Whilst there will always be places to see and things to do, there’s also a lot to be said for just ‘being’.